-The PNG economy is small in global terms but relatively large in the Pacific context, with a Gross Domestic Product (GDP) in 2002 of US\$2.8 billion.
-With substantial mineral deposits, plentiful forests, and bountiful tropical waters, PNG could be a rapidly developing country.
+The PNG economy is small in global terms but relatively large in the Pacific context, having a Gross Domestic Product (GDP) in 2006 of K17,269 million (US\$5,698 million).
+With substantial mineral deposits, plentiful forests and bountiful tropical waters, PNG could be a rapidly developing country.
 However, in economic terms the nation has made little progress in the past decade.
-The local currency (kina) dropped from par with the Australian dollar in 1996 to Aus\$0.40 in 2002, and the per capita income only increased from Aus\$1,200 in 1970 to Aus\$1,340 in 1999.
+The local currency (kina) dropped from par with the Australian dollar in 1996 to Aus\$0.43 in 2007 and the per capita income only increased from Aus\$1,200 in 1970 to Aus\$1,340 in 1999.
 There has been a steady decline in infrastructure and services in recent years, particularly in rural areas.

-These economic problems have resulted principally from indiscipline in government fiscal practices and the inability of the State to effectively address problems such as lack of road maintenance, surging crime rates, and a declining interest in mineral exploration activities.
+These economic problems have resulted principally from the inability of the State to effectively address problems such as lack of road maintenance, high crime rates and a declining interest in mineral exploration activities.
 Money has been spent on projects that do not generate growth, or in inefficient ways that have hampered growth.
-The 2004 Transparency International Corruption
+The 2006 Transparency International Corruption Perceptions Index ranks PNG at 130/163 along with Indonesia, Burundi and Zimbabwe.

-Perceptions Index ranks PNG at 102 along with the Philippines, Uganda and Vietnam.
-The PNG government has been plagued by a large debt burden.
-In 2001 the PNG government expected to raise concessional loans of some K559 million, which was little more than the K478 million needed to service external debt payments.
-The inflation rate hovers around 10 per cent.
-Total foreign aid in 2001 was expected to be about one third of the total 2001 budget.
-The government has resorted to domestic borrowing with a high Treasury Bills rate, leading to high domestic interest rates (around 15 per cent), a scarcity of loanable funds to the private sector, and consequent adverse impacts on income creation and employment generation.
 With only 200,000 people having wage employment, income tax is not a major income earner, so taxes have increased to pay for basic government services.
 Recent budgets have included anticipated proceeds from the privatisation of state enterprises such as the national airline and the telecommunication services - actions that did not eventuate.

-In 2003 and 2004 there were signs of improvement in the national economic situation, with stabilisation of the exchange rate, a budget surplus, an increase of 2 per cent in the GDP, and growth in both the mining and petroleum sector accompanied by recovery in agriculture, forestry and fisheries.
+Since 2003 there have been signs of improvement in the national economic situation, with stabilisation of the exchange rate, a budget surplus, a real growth rate of 3.7 per cent and growth in both the mining and petroleum sector accompanied by recovery in agriculture, forestry and fisheries.
+Total public debt which had been 71.9 per cent of GDP in 2002, fell to a Treasury and Bank of PNG estimate of 42.5 per cent in 2006.
 Nevertheless, while there is evidence of growth, the economy remains fragile.
-In the provinces local level governments appear to have little financial backing, and many families are feeling great hardship, faced with increasing food bills and high school fees.
+In the provinces, local level governments appear to have little financial backing and many families are feeling great hardship, faced with increasing food bills and high school fees.

-Mineral deposits, including oil, copper, and gold, account for 72 per cent of export earnings.
-PNG's agricultural exports (principally copra, coffee, cocoa, and tea) have been stagnant for the last 10 years or more (with the exception of oil palm), but in the past year there has been a resurgence in commodity prices.
-Agricultural and marine products and other non-mineral exports, excluding forestry products, accounted for 19.8 per cent of total merchandise exports in 2003.
-Forestry products accounted for about 5 per cent of merchandise exports.
+Mineral deposits, including oil, copper and gold, account for 84 per cent of export earnings (66 per cent of GDP).
+PNG's agricultural exports (principally copra, coffee, cocoa and tea) had been stagnant for the last ten years or more (with the exception of oil palm), but in the recent years there has been a resurgence in commodity prices.
+Agricultural and marine products and other non-mineral exports accounted for 11 per cent of exports in 2006 (8.7 per cent of GDP) and forestry products in 2006 were valued at K580.6 million, or 3.3 per cent of GDP.

-In the 2000 census 18.4 per cent of respondents over 15 years old said they took part in money sector activities.
+In the 2000 Census, 18.4 per cent of respondents over 15 years old said they took part in money sector activities.
 The majority worked in gardening and fishing for money.
 7.9 per cent said they had a job with a wage.
-The 79.4 per cent over 15 years who said they were involved in non-monetary activities mentioned gardening and fishing for their own use, helping their families, housework, and studies.
-(3 per cent did not state their role in economic activity).
+The 79.4 per cent over 15 years who said they were involved in non-monetary activities mentioned gardening and fishing for their own use, helping their families, housework and studies.
+(3 per cent did not state their role in economic activity.)